1966 USS Oriskany fire

-The 1966 USS Oriskany fire was a major fire that broke out aboard the Essex-class aircraft carrier on the morning of 26 October 1966.
-The fire broke out after a lit flare was locked in a flare locker.
-The fire killed 44 people, mostly air crew, and injured 156 more.
+On October 26, 1966, a major fire broke out aboard the Essex-class aircraft carrier as a result of a lit flare being locked inside a flare locker.
+The ensuing inferno killed 44 people, mostly air crew, and injured 156 others.
 It was the first of three major fires to befall American carriers during the Vietnam War.

 Background

 Oriskany departed San Diego for her second Vietnam deployment, and third wartime deployment, on 26 May 1966.
 The carrier arrived on station off the coast of Vietnam a few weeks later, and commenced operations in support of operations in Vietnam.

 Sequence of events

-On 26 October 1966 at approximately 0728 hours local time, as Oriskany was preparing to begin flight operations and stowing ordnance from night operations, an alarm was sounded for a fire in compartment A-107-M, a flare locker, containing over 250 MK-24 magnesium flares, located just off the forward hangar deck, adjacent to the Starboard sponson.
+On October 26, 1966 at approximately 0728 hours local time, as Oriskany was preparing to begin flight operations and stowing ordnance from night operations, an alarm was sounded for a fire in compartment A-107-M, a flare locker, containing over 250 MK-24 magnesium flares, located just off the forward hangar deck, adjacent to the Starboard sponson.
 A flare had accidentally been actuated, and the sailor handling the flare had thrown it into the locker and dogged the door shut.
 Hundreds of these 24 lb. flares were stored here and were about to be ignited, burning at 3000 degrees.

-To complicate the situation further, the Oriskany had begun an underway replenishment (UNREP) taking on black oil, JP5 and avgas from the USS Hassayampa (AO-145) on its starboard side, one of three super tankers in its class capable of UNREP speed that allowed flight ops to continue.
+To complicate the situation further, the Oriskany had begun an underway replenishment (UNREP) taking on black oil, JP5, and avgas from the USS Hassayampa (AO-145) on its starboard side, one of three super tankers in its class capable of UNREP speed that allowed flight ops to continue.
 Hoses were connected between the two ships and fuel transfer had begun.
 The Oriskany sounded general quarters and initiated an emergency breakaway from the Hassayampa, dropping hoses into the sea between the two ships to let it pull away to port.
 The situation on both ships became chaotic with the Hassayampa attempting to recover heavy rubber hoses dragging alongside before they could do damage to the crane systems supporting the hoses during an UNREP.

 Firefighting teams aboard the Oriskany began to attempt to cool the area near the burning locker; because the high pressure within the locker made it impossible to open the locker door, fighting the fire directly was impossible.
 About 10 minutes into the fire, the pressure became so great that the doors blew out, igniting a helicopter located on the port side forward of the hangar deck.
 With the ship headed into the wind, getting ready to launch aircraft, the heat and smoke were drawn forward into the berthing quarters located forward of the hangar bay.